ioccc-src/winner/next/guidelines.md

 violation, and you would be wise to do this towards the top of your `remarks.md` file.

-Abusing the web submission procedure tends to annoy us more than amuse us.
-Spend your creative energy on content of your submission rather than on the submission process itself.

-We are often asked why the contest [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) seem strange or contain mistakes, flaws or grammatical errors.
-One reason is that we sometimes make genuine mistakes.
-But in many cases such problems, flaws or areas of confusion are deliberate.
+We are often asked why the contest [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) seem strange or contain mistakes, flaws, or grammatical errors.
+One reason is that we sometimes make genuine mistakes, but in many cases such problems, flaws or areas of confusion are deliberate.

 Changes to [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) in response to rule abuses, are done in a minimal fashion.
 Often we will deliberately leave behind holes (or introduce new ones) so that future rule